Unified Patent Court

 4. Applicable law and assignment or licensing of a UP without the co-owner's consent

-The decision to opt out from the UPC system will need to be taken by all co-owners of a European patent.
+The decision to opt out from the UPC system will need to be taken by all co-owners of a European patent and/or the SPC.
 If there is no unanimity of consent, it will be possible by default to centrally enforce and attack the patent.
+Moreover, the opt out has to be done for all countries for which the European Patent has been granted, also countries which are not UPC countries.

 Five reasons to engage our firm for UPC litigation